Frequently Asked Questions about American University's Tobacco- and Smoke-Free Policy

 Smokers are a "minority group" oppressed by a tobacco-free policy, therefore I cannot support it.

-Individuals who smoke do represent a minority group in terms of numbers.
 Smokers are not a majority of the United States population or of any United States college campus population.
 However, smokers are not a category of people protected under the Equal Protection Clause of the Constitution.
 Likewise, smoking is not protected under the Due Process Clause of the Constitution.
 Suggesting that individuals who make a choice to smoke are an oppressed minority group is not only an uninformed argument, but it can be offensive to truly oppressed, underrepresented and underserved groups.
 Tobacco use is a choice.

 A ban on all tobacco, as opposed to just tobacco smoke, targets a person for doing something that is legal and harmful only to them.